 Winter travel in Arizona doesn’t really bring to mind a Norman Rockwell painting.
 There are no sleigh rides or white winters.
-Yet spending the winter holidays in Arizona can still be a beautiful thing!
+Yet spending Christmas in Arizona can still be a beautiful thing!
 With a multicultural population, you can find festivities influenced by Arizona’s Spanish, Native American and cowboy cultures, creating unique holiday experiences.
 Here are 10 family friendly holiday events in Arizona you need to know about!

-Holidays in Arizona
+Christmas in Arizona

-I have a confession to make: when I moved to Arizona, I had no idea that the state was diverse and rich with culture.
-Like many people, I saw Arizona as a dry, scorchingly hot desert landscape with cactus and tumbleweeds- and that’s about it.
+I have a confession to make: When I moved to Arizona, I had no idea that the state was diverse and rich with culture.
+Like many people, I saw Arizona as a dry, scorchingly hot desert landscape with cactus and tumbleweeds — and that’s about it.
 And as embarrassing to admit that it is, I kinda pictured the people the same way.
 In my defense, I was coming from Texas, which is known to have a big head about itself and I just expected all other states to pale in comparison.